duolingo/minject/docs/dependency_injection.md

 > **Note**
 > A common use case of `inject.function` is parsing a configuration string into a
 > type-safe object.
 To learn more about using configuration values with
-> the `duolingo_base.registry` framework, see the
+> the `minject` framework, see the
 > [Use Config Parameters](#use-config-parameters) section.

 # Storing Instantiated Classes

-When you instantiate a class with the `duolingo_base.registry` framework, the framework stores your instantiated class as the value in a key value pair.
+When you instantiate a class with the `minject` framework, the framework stores your instantiated class as the value in a key value pair.